 By using Vision numbers connected to web analytics data, automotive retailers have a much greater understanding of what makes their phone ring.
 You can view phone calls by keyword, source (i.e. SEO, PPC, referring sites, etc), medium, pages and other web variables.
 All of this data can be integrated into Google Analytics, Google Universal Analytics, Google AdWords and other analytics and bid management platforms.

-How retailers use Vision numbers
+How retailers use dynamic numbers

-We have a number of automotive retailers (large and small) who use Vision to really understand what makes the phone ring from their websites.
+We have a number of automotive retailers (large and small) who use dynamic numbers to really understand what makes the phone ring from their websites.
 Every retailer has different priorities on what they need to measure, but in this blog we will look at two areas that are common to all of them:

 - How many clicks come from Autotrader and do they convert to phone leads?